How to Comfort a Crying Baby

 Wrap the baby like a burrito.
 Swaddling babies snugly in a soft blanket helps keeps their arms and legs from flailing and can switch on relaxation.
 If the weather is hot, beware of overheating.
 Be careful to wrap the legs loosely so that they are free to move.
 Wrapping the legs too tightly can cause a condition called hip dysplasia.
 There are special swaddling blankets that are designed to make swaddling your baby easier.

 Wear your baby.
 Babies who are carried more cry less.
 Wearing baby in a sling for several hours a day also cuts crying and gives constant sound, temperature, and motion that signal comfort.
-Special slings and carriers allow you to wear your baby while having 1 or 2 hands free.
+Special slings and carriers allow you to wear your baby while having 1 or both hands free.
 Babies like being close to you because they stay warm, they can hear your breathing and heartbeat, and they like the motion.
 It is very important to make sure that your baby’s face isn’t covered and that you can see his or her mouth and nose.
 Placing your baby naked against your bare chest (called skin-to-skin contact) can be very soothing to a crying baby.
-Some find that taking a warm bath or shower can calm a baby who is upset
+Some find that a warm bath can calm a baby who is upset.

 Switch on a quiet, meditative noise.
 A running shower, a whirring fan, a white noise machine, or a recording of the vacuum cleaner helps block outside stimulation and may imitate the steady sounds of the womb.
 It's important to keep the volume low.
 Constant loud noises can damage your baby's hearing.